• Skip to primary navigation

 • Turn heat down to lowest setting and add chocolate, oregano, salt, sugar, and cumin.
 Stir frequently and cook for 10 minutes.

-• Remove from heat and transfer mixture to a blender and blend (taking care to allow stem to release) until smooth.
-Taste and adjust salt if needed.
+• Remove the mixture from the heat and transfer it to a blender.
+Blend until smooth.
+Take care to allow the steam to release by replacing the lid of the blender with a clean kitchen towel.
+Taste and adjust salt or sugar, if needed.

 Nutrition facts are sometimes provided below and are calculated using an online calculator.
 With specific brands of ingredients and additions, omissions, or substitutions the nutrition facts may change.
 We encourage you to use your own nutrition facts caculator to obtain the most accurate nutrition facts for your meal.